The terrorist group ISIL are growing stronger and bolder with time. Either heed the intelligence, or ignore it at everyone’s risk.

 Hence the black flags ostensibly seen in Tell Abya and Theva are not necessarily a cock-and-bull story.
 There may be merit in the reports after all.

-Before you go, please consider the following.
+Before you go, consider the following.
 Remember the point I made earlier about an unrecognizable body having been found among the ISIL dead, wearing clothing items of British origin?
 Let me elaborate.
-The clothing items Panorama was referring to weren’t a Lillywhites shirt and a Nike scarf that some Jihadi tourist bought in London.
+The clothing items weren’t a Lillywhites shirt and a Nike scarf that some Jihadi tourist bought in London on his way through.
 It was a pair of gloves featuring the insignia of Gold’s Gym in Surrey.

 Creepy enough for you now?